WallarooLabs/wally/orchestration/terraform/README.md

-# Buffy Terraform Orchestration
+# Wallaroo Terraform Orchestration

-This module consists of the orchestration for Buffy using Terraform.
+This module consists of the orchestration for Wallaroo using Terraform.
 So far we have only implemented AWS and Packet as the providers.

 ## Modules